 What if you are breastfeeding

-Introducing dairy with your baby
+Introducing dairy to your baby.

 - You have to wait until your baby has been on a cow’s milk protein-free diet for 6 months.
 This can be tricky if your baby has their diagnosis at an older age.